 There are a few ways to reduce the cost of HSA.
 HSLDA (Home School Legal Defense Association) members receive a 10% discount.
 HSA also has a referral program that will give you $10 credit for each person that joins through your referral.
 Finally, two students can participate in the same session, which can save a couple dollars per student per session.
 Pair two of your kids or grab a friend and split the cost.

 HSA offers a free 25 minute trial session.
-Give it a try.
+Click on the ad below and give it a try.

-I am in no way affiliated or compensated by HSA – just a very happy customer and homeschool mom that wants to help other moms.
-I can’t even take advantage of their referral program – my middle child is studying French, and my youngest has told me he wants to learn Italian.
-Sigh. 😄
+As I mentioned at the top of this post, this post was written before I became a member of HSA’s affiliate program.
+I was just a very happy customer and homeschool mom that wanted to help other moms.
+I couldn’t even take advantage of their referral program – my middle child is studying French, and my youngest is learning Italian.
+Sigh. ?

 I’m curious – has anyone else used Homeschool Spanish Academy for their homeschool high school Spanish classes?
 If you’re looking for more economical (as in free!) options, my next post will have lots of resources for learning Spanish.